ShipEngine/shipengine-python/docs/normalize_address_example.md

 Input Parameters
 ----------------

 The `normalize_address` method accepts an address object containing the properties listed below.
-If you are using TypeScript, you can import the [`Address`]() type into your project to take advantage of your
-IDE's code completion functionality.
+You can import the [`Address`]() type into your project to take advantage of your IDE's code completion functionality.

 * `country` *required* <br>